padeir0/millipascal/test_suite/readme.md

 Tests in the `base` folder do not use asm procedures.

-Tests in `linux` should work on linux.
+Tests in `asm` test the asm procedures.

-Tests in `stdlib` are also meant to work on linux, but are much larger programs.
+Tests in `stdlib` are meant to work on linux, and are much larger programs.